-Petroleum Coke (NOT AUTHORISED): (Smokeless in the UK, forbidden in smokeless zones in the RoI) Sold as 'Petcoke', 'Longbeach' and under various proprietary names, is made from oil.
+Petroleum Coke (NOT AUTHORISED): (Forbidden in smokeless zones in the RoI) Sold as 'Petcoke', 'Longbeach' and under various proprietary names, is made from oil.
 Easy to light and control, its exceptional heat and lack of protective ash mean that it MUST NOT be used unless mixed with another fuel.
 Grate and liner life will be drastically reduced when using petroleum coke.